 Respect is only given to prestige

 Poverty proved to be one of the motivational factors in my early life.
-As I grew up in poverty, it automatically transformed me into a frugal, self-reliant and challenge accepting person.
-But sometimes, I had to bear insults due to my poverty.
-One such awkward incident taught me how today's world bows before money and respects only the prestige of a person.
-That insult was permanently carved into my mind.
+It automatically transformed me into a frugal, self-reliant and challenge accepting person.
+Sometimes, I had to bear insults due to my poverty.
+One such incident taught me how today’s world respects only the prestige of a person.

 In my school days, I was once invited to attend a conventional banquet.
-When the dinner was announced I occupied a seat and began waiting patiently.
+When the dinner was announced I occupied a seat.
 Just before the meal was served, an elderly person hurriedly came to me.
 He glanced at my simple and worn out attire and arrogantly told me to vacate the seat.
-He said that the first batch of the banquet was exclusively reserved for prestigious guests and I should better wait for the second batch.
+He said that the first batch of the banquet was exclusively reserved for prestigious guests and I should wait for the second batch.
 When I vacated the seat, he welcomed a wealthy person and offered the place.
-I couldn't tolerate the insult and returned home disappointed.
-With tears in my eyes, I told the entire story to my mother.
+I couldn’t tolerate the insult and returned home disappointed.
+I told the entire story to my mother.

-She was silent for a moment and then said, "Son, in today's world respect is given only to the prestige of a person.
+She said: “Son, in today’s world, respect is given only to the prestige of a person.
 People often get impressed with the gleam of wealth and therefore try to show off luxury.
-If you want the same respect from others in the future, work hard and acquire prosperity.
-Earn prestige and then watch the miracle."
+If you want the same respect from others in the future, work hard and acquire prosperity.”
 I never forgot the valuable words of my mother.

+I had a similar experience in my early years in Dubai.
+I was in the retail business and my social status was merely that of a grocery shopkeeper.
+Has anyone heard of any prize being offered to this category?
+Besides, this profession has always remained on the lowest step of the social ladder.
+We were never invited even to a child’s birthday party.

 -